Ian-Blanshard/MP3-Climbing-Log/README.md

 [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating was used to add templates in my HTML files

-[Plotly Express](https://plotly.com/python/plotly-express/) was used to created the graphs and charts to display user information on logged activities.
+[Plotly Express](https://plotly.com/python/plotly-express/) was used to create the graphs and charts to display user information on logged activities.

-[Bootstrap](https://getbootstrap.com/) was used to assist in creating a responive layout and for prebuilt components such as the accordians and header/footer.
+[Bootstrap](https://getbootstrap.com/) was used to assist in creating a responsive layout and for prebuilt components such as the accordions and header/footer.

 [Git](https://git-scm.com/) and [GitHub](https://github.com/) for version control and as a repository.